hxssxnshahid/GITHUB-ASSISTANT/README.md

 ## 🛠️ Installation & Usage

-1. **Download the files** to a folder on your computer
+1. **Download** this repository and extract the files into a folder on your computer.
-2. **Run `START_HERE.bat`** to get started, follow the instructions.

-**Always use 'START_HERE.bat' to launch the application, input 1 for first time, and 2 if you have already done the first time setup and want to use the app as normal**

-**Once you are done with using the app, you can close both the windows, the application and the previously opened terminal.**
+2. Start the application by double-clicking **START_HERE.bat.**

+3.When prompted:
+      -Type 1 the very first time you run it (this will complete the first time setup).

+      -Type 2 on all future runs to **launch and use the app normally.**

+⚠️ Always open the app using START_HERE.bat.
+Do not try to run it directly from other files.

+👉 When you’re finished, just close both windows (the app and the terminal that opened with it).

 ### Manual Installation